This is the Weight and Healthcare newsletter! If you like what you are reading, please consider subscribing and/or sharing!

 Fool us once, a lot of people are harmed and killed in the service of pharma industry profits.
 Fool us twice, even more lives are irreparably harmed and lost.
 That is why it is critical that we not allow the OAC to get away with this - that we not allow them and their spokespeople to claim to be fighting weight stigma when they are really shilling for the weight loss industry.

-When you see “Ob*sity Action Coalition” you should think “Novo Nordisk and their weight loss industry buddies” and treat them accordingly, with extreme suspicion.
+When you see “Ob*sity Action Coalition” you should think “Novo Nordisk and their weight loss industry buddies” and treat them accordingly which is to say with extreme suspicion.

 Current “Corporate Partners”

-Note: the date represents how long they’ve been an “OAC Partner”
+Note: the date in parentheses represents how long they’ve been an “OAC Partner”

 Platinum (contributing more than $500,000 annually)